joede/atmegaboot/README.md

 #endif
 ~~~~

+**Note:** This is currently only tested for MCUs with an bootloader below 64kB!

+## Leaving the bootloader

-**Note:** the bootloader is still active after avrdude has done it's job!
+The bootloader is still active after avrdude has done it's job!
+You must
-You must restart your device to enter the application!
+restart your device to enter the application!
+This can be changed with the
+`WANT_START_APP` compiler flag in `config_*.h`.
+Enable this feature only if the
+application can run outside it's intended environment.

 Have fun.